 Plaque is a sticky film of bacteria that constantly forms on our teeth and along the gum line.
 Plaque contains bacteria that cause cavities and gum disease.
 Calculus (or tartar) is calcified or hardened plaque that attaches to the enamel on your teeth and below the gum line.
 Hardened plaque around the gum line can cause inflammation and irritation to the gums causing bleeding.
 The most common sign of calculus is a yellow or brownish deposit between the lower front teeth, especially on the backs of teeth, or at the gum line.

 Why do my gums bleed, do I have gum disease?

 A clean mouth with healthy gums is the foundation of long-term dental health.
 Healthy gums are critical to your oral health.
 If gums become inflamed and tender and bleed while brushing, you may have gum disease.

 The first sign is blood on your toothbrush or in the toothpaste you spit out after cleaning your teeth.
 Plaque deposits grow around the gum line causing irritation and inflammation of the gums.
 Inflammation is the response by your body’s immune system to attack plaque bacteria and since your immune cells are carried by your blood, the body diverts blood to the gums, hence the bleeding.

-The plaque deposits increase to form the hardened tartar deposits at and below the gum line and cause inflamed gums (or gingivitis).
+The plaque deposits increase to form the hardened calculus deposits at and below the gum line and cause inflamed gums (or gingivitis).
 This inflammation then causes destruction of tissue and bone that support your teeth, which is classified as gum disease.
 Progressive gum disease will result in inevitable tooth loss if not kept under control.

 Bleeding gums is quite common and doesn’t necessarily mean you have gum disease although it is a significant sign.
 It’s always worth getting the gums checked by your dentist which can in most cases can be returned to health.